 - 1. R(a) = S(a).
-This method, henceforth referred to as MASCOF (Maximise Scoring Function), is a simple implementation of the standard REINFORCE algorithm where the scoring function directly serves as the reward .
-This standard approach to solving a RL problem by maximising the scoring function without anchoring it to the prior is a natural first step and can be seen as a baseline for the other methods.
+This method, henceforth referred to as MASCOF (Maximize Scoring Function), is a simple implementation of the standard REINFORCE algorithm where the scoring function directly serves as the reward 45.
+This standard approach to solving a RL problem by maximizing the scoring function without anchoring it to the prior is a natural first step and can be seen as a baseline for the other methods.
 Our experiments however demonstrate that the RL agent struggles to remain in the valid chemical space without the anchor.
-Similar observations have been made in the past, typically arguing that the initial sparseness of rewards leads to the model struggling to begin learning. - 2. $R(a) = \log \pi_A(a)$ .
+Similar observations have been made in the past, typically arguing that the initial sparseness of rewards leads to the model struggling to begin learning49. - 2. $R(a) = \log \pi_A(a)$.
 Since the augmented likelihood attempts to balance the prior likelihood and the scoring function, it can be seen as a reward itself.
-We call this method MAULI (Maximise Augmented Likelihood. - 3.
-R(a) = log πA (a) log πθ (a).
-This approached, dubbed DAP (Difference between Augmented and Posterior), can be shown to be equivalent to the strategy introduced by .
-Their work frames the RL slightly differently, focusing on loss minimisation of the square loss between the augmented and posterior log likelihoods: L(θ) = (log πA (a) log πθ (a)).
+We call this method MAULI (Maximize Augmented Likelihood. - 3. $R(a) = \log \pi_A(a) \log \pi{\theta}(a)$.
+This approached, dubbed DAP (Difference between Augmented and Posterior), can be shown to be equivalent to the strategy introduced by 44.
+Their work frames the RL slightly differently, focusing on loss minimization of the square loss between the augmented and posterior log likelihoods: $\mathcal{L}(\theta) = (\log \pi_A(a) \log \pi{\theta}(a))^2$.
 While not a standard policy iteration approach, it does perform well in focusing the agent.
-For a full derivation of the equivalence of these two approaches, we refer the interested reader to the appendix.

-4. $R(a) = -(\log \pi_A(a) - \log \pi{\theta}(a))^2$ .
+For a full derivation of the equivalence of these two approaches, we refer the interested reader to the appendix. - 4. $R(a) = -(\log \pi_A(a) \log \pi{\theta}(a))^2$.
 Noting that the rationale behind the DAP strategy is minimization of the difference between the two likelihoods, the fact that the likelihoods are unbounded means that with the formulation in 3., the reward may in theory keep increasing infinitely as the posterior probability approaches zero.
 In practice, this is rarely observed.
-For mathematical rigour, however, we define a final strategy called SDAP (Squared Difference between Augmented and Posterior).
+For mathematical rigor, however, we define a final strategy called SDAP (Squared Difference between Augmented and Posterior).
 The negative of the squared loss is used directly as a reward function here, meaning that the agent is always encouraged to approach the augmented likelihood; maximizing the reward is equivalent to minimizing the square loss.